When thinking of things to do in Tortola, make sure to leave time to do absolutely nothing. It is perhaps the greatest charm of the place.

 So when you are ready to leave the beach and hit those roads, there are plenty of things to do.

 Bamboushay Pottery functions as both a showroom and a creative cauldron!

 Classes take place in an open-air studio that has a kiln that heats up to over 2,200 degrees.
 The promise is that students, no matter their level of skill, can create a Caribbean style work of art by the end of a session.

 Driving these roads is like riding an emerald-coated rollercoaster fringed with palms, papaya, coconut and sugar apple treats.
 A tangible, tasty Garden of Eden.

 And the man behind the wheel, my driver for the week, did not like to go slow.

-Here, men slice through cane, hoe fields, collect crabs and pails of fish are brought from the sea.
 Children chase horses, women laugh and everyone joins hands to dance.